itrocket-team/testnet_guides/humans/README.md

 ## Hardware Requirements
 ### Minimal Hardware Requirements
- - Memory: 8 GB RAM
+ - 6 or more physical CPU cores
- - CPU: Quad-Core
+ - At least 500GB of SSD disk storage
- - Disk: 250 GB SSD Storage
+ - At least 32GB of memory (RAM)
- - Bandwidth: 1 Gbps for Download / 100 Mbps for Upload
+ - Bandwidth: At least 1000mbps network bandwidth

 ## Set up your Humans node
 ### Manual installation